a better way of working

 While this is an incredibly simplified view of how Scrum works, it captures the essence of this highly productive approach for team collaboration and product development.

-For a more detailed view of Scrum and its terminology, your next step is to read the Scrum Guide!
+Your next step is to read the official Scrum rulebook, the Scrum Guide!